Building An Australian Property Portfolio,

 ***No Offer or Advice

-The information contained on this page is provided for information purposes only and should in no event be construed as a solicitation or offer, as advice or as a recommendation to buy, sell or engage in any transaction whatsoever.
+The information contained on this page and in the report is provided for information purposes only and should in no event be construed as a solicitation or offer, as advice or as a recommendation to buy, sell or engage in any transaction whatsoever.
+Citylife International Realty does not make syndication investment recommendations, nor does it offer for sale or subscription any shares or securities and nothing in this report or website should be construed as such.

 Prior to making any investment decision, the investor should fully understand the economic risks and merits, as well as the legal, tax and accounting characteristics and consequences of the transaction, and make his own determination that the investment is consistent with his objectives and that he is able to assume the risk.